arieslab/TSVizzEvolution/README.md

   - **Authors.** It shows the relationship between authors and types of test smells, and the relationship between authors and test classes.
 It calculates the *authorship by guilty*, i.e. if a developer either inserts a new test smell or modifies a smelly method without fixing it.
 The developer “was aware” of the problem and assumed its co-authorship.
   - **Methods.** Displays the relationship between a specific test smells, a specific test class and the methods.

-**Evolution Analysis.** Both Graph View and Timeline View are the visualization techniques applied to the evolution analysis.
+**Evolution Analysis.** The Timeline View is the visualization techniques applied to the evolution analysis.
-  - The Graph View technique supports all types of granularity to compare two version of the project.
-A suffix represents the order of the insertion of the versions: '_1' for the oldest version, and '_2' for the most recent one.
-  - The Timeline View technique only has two granularity available (**Project**, **All Test Classes** and **Methods**).
+The Timeline View technique only has two granularity available (**Project**, **All Test Classes** and **Methods**).

 ## Tool Execution

-To run the TSVizzEvolution tool, simply download the available jar available in Release.
-Run TSVizzEvolution.jar with double click.
+To run the TSVizzEvolution tool, simply download the available jar or exe available in Release.
+Run TSVizzEvolution.jar or TSVizzEvolution.exe with double click.

 Some files generated for the Commons IO system's JNose tool are available at files_cvs_jnose.